-Tutorial Centers anticipate 3 IA vacancies at the end of Spring 2022 and 1 IA by the end of Summer 2022.
-Three of which are resignations while one is retirement.
-These vacancies are in addition to the unfilled position in the College Skills/Tutorial Department for 47.50% IA STEM tutor position at the Santa Rosa Tutorial Center due to resignation end of Spring 2020.
-With the loss of our full-time Administrative Assistant in the Santa Rosa Tutorial Center we have had to delegate many tasks to other classified Instructional Assistants and Student Workers.
+As classified staff have resigned or retired we have not received authorization to rehire.
+Additionally, with the loss of our full-time Administrative Assistant in the Santa Rosa Tutorial Center through the ERI, we have had to delegate many tasks to other classified Instructional Assistants and Student Workers.
+Our short-term solution has been to base our Santa Rosa/Petaluma AA strictly in Santa Rosa leaving the Petaluma Tutorial Center with no on-site admin support.
 This has resulted in fewer "on the floor" tutoring hours at a time when AB 705 is sending students to the Tutorial Center in droves.
 Additionally, the requests for one-on-one appointments has drained our Student Worker budget and we have had to limit the number of appointments available for students.
-In order to meet the needs of all students during this time of transition under AB 705 and the pandemic, it is important to replace these postions to maintain our tutoring modalities and hours of operations including the weekend hours we implemented the previous semesters.
+In order to meet the needs of all students during this time of transition under AB 705 and the pandemic, it is essential that we receive administrative support and additional Student Worker funds.
+It is important to replace these postions to maintain our tutoring modalities and hours of operations including the weekend hours we implemented the previous semesters.